 - I using the stovetop: Over medium-low heat, add chocolate and heavy cream to a small saucepan.
 Whisk chocolate until almost all of the pieces have melted; remove from heat and continue to whisk until the mixture is smooth.

 - Transfer chocolate ganache to a wide-mouthed bowl and allow to cool for 20 minutes.

 - Using a stand mixer (or a hand mixer + large bowl), beat the corn syrup, unsalted butter, vanilla extract, and powdered sugar together on medium-high until smooth.
 Mixture will be very sticky.
 Tip: Add powdered sugar slowly, mixing in between.
 If the mixture gets too thick, move on to the next step with the cool whip, then blend in the remaining powdered sugar.

-- Add in cool whip and beat on medium.
+- Drop mixer speed to medium and add in cool whip.
 When mixture looks smooth (about 3-4 minutes) use a spatula to thoroughly scrape around the sides, then beat again for another 3-4 minutes.
 If needed, repeat with scraping and mixing until the sticky sugar mix is completely combined with the cool whip.

-- Check filling for consistency; you want it to be slightly thick and no too runny.
-If you need it to be thicker, you have two options: place the dip in the refrigerator until ready to use, which will help thicken it up.
+- Check filling for consistency; you want it to be slightly thick and not too runny.
+If you need it to be thicker, you have two options: place the dip in the refrigerator until ready to use (the cold will help thicken it up).
 OR you can mix in more powdered sugar, 1/4 cup at a time, until desired consistency is reached, but be warned - the more powdered sugar you add the less the filling will taste like Cadbury creme.
-I recommend refriterating the filling for 20-30 minutes first and then add more powdered sugar if needed.
+I recommend refrigerating the filling for 20-30 minutes first and then add more powdered sugar if needed.